-- Families must call the school each day their student(s) is absent to acknowledge their absence and ensure their safety. - Families must provide a verbal or written excuse explaining the reason for the absence prior to, during, or within three days after an absence. - All absences will count against the student's chronic absenteeism. - Students have the opportunity to complete make up work from the absence, however the absence will still count towards chronic absenteeism and possible retention or failure. - If the student is absent due to illness and is seen by a health care professional, families must provide a note from the health care professional to the school.
-This absence will count against the student's chronic absenteeism - If a student is going to be absent for 3 or more days, families must provide a note to school two days prior to their absence.
+- Families must call the school each day their student(s) is absent to acknowledge their absence and ensure their safety. - Families must provide a verbal or written excuse explaining the reason for the absence prior to, during, or within three days after an absence. - All absences will count against the student's chronic absenteeism. - Students have the opportunity to complete make up work from the absence; however, the absence will still count towards chronic absenteeism and possible retention or failure. - If the student is absent due to illness and is seen by a health care professional, families must provide a note from the health care professional to the school.
+If a note is provided, this absence will not count against the student's chronic absenteeism - If a student is going to be absent for 3 or more days, families must provide a note to school two days prior to their absence.
 This absence will count against the student's chronic absenteeism. - Families are encouraged to notify their school of any changes to their contact information, including phone numbers, email address, home address, and emergency contact information.